 High end bi-fold doors will also offer a decent amount of soundproofing too, so if you did want to divide a living space for your children, or quiet study areas, they can still afford you the silent luxury that internal heavy oak doors can give you without the restrictions of form.

-Quite simply when it comes down to maximising space, bifold doors are a real smart move and can be a really unique and interesting approach to interior design.
+Quite simply when it comes down to maximising space, soundproof bi-fold doors are a real smart move and can be a really unique and interesting approach to interior design.

 Have we got your creative juices flowing?
-Take a look at our range of bi-fold doors to see whether you can get any ideas!
+Take a look at our range of bi-fold doors and other soundproof internal doors to see whether you can get any ideas!

 Image by GranitArchitects